Psychiatric Intensive Care Unit, PICU

 Services for People with Learning Disabilities:

-Within the NHS we have been involved in the alteration of 2 in-patient facilities at Westridge and Hollybrook House, Stroud and 4 out-patient day centres. (where?)
-What do you mean?
-Photos?
+Within the NHS we have been involved in the alteration of 2 in-patient facilities at Westridge and Hollybrook House, Stroud and 4 out-patient day centres.
 The project examples are referenced at the end of the section.

 Services for Older Age Adults with a Learning Disability: